For daily wit & wisdom, sign up for the Almanac newsletter.

 How to Properly Dispose of an American Flag

-When the flag is in such condition that it is no longer a fitting emblem, it should be destroyed in a dignified and ceremonious fashion, preferably by burning.
+However, when the flag is in torn or in a condition that it is no longer a fitting emblem, it should be destroyed in a dignified and ceremonious fashion, preferably by burning.

 Most American Legion posts will conduct an annual ceremony, often on Flag Day (June 14) to retire old or worn flags; contact your local chapter if you are not able to dispose of the flag yourself.
 You could also ask your local Boy Scouts or Girl Scouts troops about retiring your flag.